Mastermind (Jason Wyngarde): Fictional character biography

-Characteristics

 Powers and abilities

 Mastermind has the mutant ability to cast exceptionally realistic psionic illusions.
 He can psionically cause other people to see, hear, feel, smell, and taste things that do not actually exist.
 For example, he can make himself look and sound like a different person, or look and feel like a wall, or even seem invisible.
 He can use his powers to duplicate himself.
 The range of Mastermind's powers is wide enough to affect an entire city.
 He is even capable of affecting telepaths as powerful as Professor X and Jean Grey, although to manipulate Dark Phoenix he required an amplifying device called a "mind-tap mechanism" provided by the White Queen that enabled him to project illusions directly into the entity's mind, so that the entity "saw" them, and to monitor the entity's thoughts, both over great distances.

 Family

 Mastermind's name and powers still live on through his daughters: Martinique Jason and Regan Wyngarde.
 Both appear to be stronger than the original Mastermind; Martinique can create citywide illusions that even hypnotize people to believe they are in a whole new era and Regan's lethal illusions can continue even after she has been rendered unconscious.

 In the second issue of X-Men: Pixie Strikes Back, the mother of X-Man Pixie, Mrs. Gwynn, teleports herself to the Wyngarde Mansion, where Regan is fighting with Martinique and reveals Pixie is their half-sister.
 Teaming up with Mrs. Gwynn who offers the sisters power in exchange for their help, they attempt to track down Pixie after being kidnapped by Saturnine.
 During the final confrontation with the demon, Pixie teleports both Regan and Martinique away when X-23 attempts to attack them.